4-en/cli-gpt/README.md

 - support for other llms, maybe local or custom endpoints
 - when called with no message, use stdin (for pipe support)
 - instruction parameter to use with pipe
+- code parameter that takes an instruction and ensures that the output is only code